csavage1994/graphql101/README.md

 # Starting to Think in GraphQL
 This will be a no BS guide to understanding what GraphQL is and why it does what it does.
 I'm not going to show you how to set up webpack or babel (Hint: we're not going to use it here) or provide you with a starter kit that you don't understand half of.
 What I will do is give you a working barebones example and my thought process when using GraphQL in production.
-We're going to keep it simple here and stick with data retrieval
+We're going to keep it simple here and stick with data retrieval.
+This repo also contains a similar example to what I'll walk through here, with more fields and nested objects.
+I'd recommend reading and following through this readme first, then check out what I have in my `app.js`.
+To run it, simply run `node app.js` and navigate to `localhost:4000/graphql`.

 ## What is GraphQL + why do I need it?
 Think of GraphQL like it's Amazon, if you've ever ordered multiple items from Amazon at the same time from different sources, you'd know there's 2 options: